vdaas/vald/docs/tutorial/agent-on-docker.md

       # The number of cache to trigger automatic indexing
       auto_index_length: 100
       # The limit duration of auto saving indexing
       # auto_save_index_duration should be 30m-60m for production use.
-Below setting is a just example.
+The below setting is a just example.
       auto_save_index_duration: 90s
       # The maximum limit duration for an initial delay
       # initial_delay_max_duration should be 3m-5m for production use.
 Below setting is a just example.